majordomo-systems/dotfiles/private_dot_config/nvim/README.md

 # LazyChode

 **LazyChode** is a Neovim configuration powered by the [lazy.nvim](https://github.com/folke/lazy.nvim) plugin manager.
-This setup aims to provide a solid, modern foundation for coding, writing, and everything in between.
+This setup aims to provide a simple, solid, modern foundation for coding and writing.
 Below, you’ll find detailed information on installation, usage, and customization.

 ---